whackone/docs/src/display-list/points.md

 ## Scale factor

-In the display list, all the points are affected by the global scale factor (`GlobalScaleFactor#scale`).
+In the display list, all the points are affected by the global scale factor (`ScaleFactor#scale`).

 ```
-// Handle global scale factor change
+// Handle scale factor change
-GlobalScaleFactor.instance.on("change", function() {
+scaleFactor.on("change", function() {
     //
 });

-GlobalScaleFactor.instance.scale = 10;
+scaleFactor.scale = 10;
 ```